Our Education and Training Facilities

 The skills laboratories provide a safe learning environment where nursing, midwifery, medical and other healthcare students can practice a range of hands-on procedures such as giving injections, taking blood, resuscitation and safe handling of patients.

-The Postgraduate Medical Centre adjoins the Library, Education and Resource Centre and is based on the County Hospital site.
+The Postgraduate Medical Centre adjoins the County Health Library and is based on the County Hospital site.
 Registered as a charity, the Centre provides meeting and educational facilities for all Trust staff as well as General Practitioners and General Dental Practitioners.

 The centre is open from 08:00am to 5:30pm Monday to Friday and is also available outside these hours and at weekends by prior arrangement.